If you have a startup idea but aren’t sure whether to pursue it or not, this article’s made for you.

 Go free form here and just scribble out anything that comes to mind.
 Have some fun, don’t feel constricted.

 Whenever I have business ideas for new sites, side projects, I always write out notes about the IA and site map, keywords I can target, blog posts I could write and what stage of the funnel, and little notes on the business model, essentially a little mini GTM strategy.
+I also talk to Idea Validation Experts within GrowthMentor community, and, on a rare occasion, these online communities to get feedback.

 If I get excited enough, it goes to digital within the week after I sleep on it for a few nights.